 What is the first step to finding space?

 You need to know how much space you really need, what is your aesthetic vision, and the financial requirements.
 We refer to this first step as Due Diligence Design.
 This is where you develop an understanding of your square footage needs based on function, flow, adjacency requirements, and codes.
 Once you have the Due Diligence Design done, you can hire a commercial real estate agent to help locate spaces that fit your criteria.
 Learn more about space planning in our article about getting the most out of your Chiropractic office space.

 If you are just opening a window in a wall, or just changing finishes, you don’t need a permit.
 But you do need the landlord (or past owner in a purchase) to provide you a current CO – Certificate of Occupancy – to get insure you can open for business.
 When you totally demolish, build or move a wall, you will need a building permit.
 You would also need a permit to add electrical or plumbing to your office space.
 When you’re doing any renovation project, even if it is small, it is often a good practice to ask permission from the city/county approval authorities in advance, instead of asking for forgiveness later.
 Cities and states write their own rules about when a building permit is needed, so it’s best to reach out to them to see what you need to comply in your area.
 Read more about building permits here.

 You need to start by having a construction document prepared and then signed and sealed by a registered design professional.
 Depending on the magnitude of electrical, plumbing, & HVAC work you will be doing for your office, you may need to have separate electrical, plumbing, & mechanical work drawings prepared by the respective engineer.
 Your municipality should have the building permit information on their website to help you find out how and where to submit them.

 How CrossFields Can Help

 Whether it’s your first office or tenth, our team can help you with planning, designing, building, and equipping your Chiropractic office.
-Contact us to schedule your free consultation today.
+Contact us to schedule your Complimentary Consultation today.